 Parenting editor Jo Maggs spoke to Director of 1st Swim School, Philomena Geary for tips on how to help your baby feel confident in the water.

-Philomena: Have a search for your local ‘baby-friendly pool’ which will be warmer and have a shallow baby area.
-This will make taking a dip with a little one easier.
-Again, you may want to buddy-up with a friend who also has a baby.
-Make sure you are prepared beforehand by packing your baby Swim Bag Essentials.
+Make sure you are prepared beforehand by packing your baby swim bag essentials.
 Before you get into the pool, have a quick warm shower while cuddling your baby, gently washing warm water over him or her to prepare them.
 Talk to them while entering the pool to give lots of encouragement – a visit to the pool is a massive sensory experience for little ones, which they may find overwhelming at first.

-Philomena: A swim nappy is a must.
-A disposable swim nappy, like Huggies® Little Swimmers®, will protect against leaks, and most importantly won’t inflate with water like a normal nappy, so helps keep your baby safe (and flexible) too.
+A disposable swim nappy, like Huggies® Little Swimmers®, will protect against leaks, and most importantly won’t inflate with water like a normal nappy, so it helps keep your baby safe (and flexible) too.
 Some parents will use a neoprene nappy over the top for extra reassurance and peace of mind.

 Keep safe by always taking your time in and around the pool

 For toddlers who can walk/swim in shallow water make sure that you are no more than an arm's length away (toddlers often have difficulty in regaining a standing position in water).